oliboubanLingoport/sandbox/README.md

 ## Notes

-The 'working' branch will be reset on a weekly basis.
+The 'working' branch will be reset to match 'master' on a weekly basis.
+Pushing to master is disabled.